Bellman function method for general operators on martingales: Notation and preliminaries

 Such operators are called martingale transforms.
-In~\cite{Bu1984}, D.~L.~Burkholder provides an alternative proof of their $L^p$-boundedness which relies on the Bellman function method borrowed from stochastic optimal control.
-Burkholder's approach gives a deep insight into the structure of the norms $\|T\|\cii{L^p\to L^p}$ of the martingale transforms~\eqref{eq:mart_tr}.
-In particular, it has allowed him to calculate the supremum of such norms.
+Relying on the Bellman function method borrowed from stochastic optimal control, Burkholder suggested an alternative proof~\cite{Bu1984} of their $L^p$-boundedness that gives a deep insight into the structure of the norms $\|T_\varepsilon\|\cii{L^p\to L^p}$.
+In particular, it allowed him to calculate $\sup_{\varepsilon} \|T_{\varepsilon}\|\cii{L^p\to L^p}$.

 Our goal is to show that the Bellman function method can be extended to the whole class $\mathcal{G}\bigl(I,\seq{\ind}\bigr)$.
-Our considerations are somewhat similar to ones in~\cite{NaTr1996tran} where a Bellman-type function is built for Burkhorder's problem (we also provide only a Bellman-type function).
+Our considerations are somewhat similar to ones in~\cite{NaTr1996tran} where a Bellman-type function is built for Burkholder's problem.
 But since we consider much more general problem, everything becomes substantially more complicated.
-First, we provide examples of operators in~$\mathcal{G}$ that are not martingale transforms: exact Bellman function from~\cite{Bu1984} or Bellman-type function from~\cite{NaTr1996tran} do not suffice for their $L^p$-boundedness.
+We provide only one of the variety of appropriate Bellman-type functions, but this is enough to demonstrate the applicability of Burkholder's theory.